Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

 We consider network power consumption is dominated by the mechanical power consumption of the energy-limited rotary-wing UIRS and UCJ in terms of propulsion for aerial operation, which can be mathematically expressed as \cite{mamaghani2021terahertz}

 and

-wherein $\{\v_r[n], \v_j[n], \forall n\}$ are UAVs' instantaneous velocity in time slot $n$, $P_o$ and $P_i$ are the UAVs' \textit{blade profile power} and \textit{induced power} in hovering mode, respectively, and $c_0$, $c_1$, and $c_2$ are some mechanical and environmental-related constants \cite{Zeng2019a}.
+wherein $\{\v_r[n], \v_j[n], \forall n\}$ are UAVs' instantaneous velocity in time slot $n$, $P_o$ and $P_i$ are the UAVs' \textit{blade profile power} and \textit{induced power} in hovering mode, respectively, and $c_0$, $c_1$, and $c_2$ are some mechanical and environmental-related constants \cite{Zeng2019b}.
 When a UAV is aloft, i.e., $\|\v_{r(j)}[n]\| = 0$, its mechanical power consumption is $\bar{P}_f = P_i + P_o$ which is not necessarily the minimum power consumption and thereby hovering at a specific point may not be an energy efficient approach for UAV deployment.

-Here, we consider that UAVs are deployed to periodically fly over the sky providing covert communications to the UEs; thereby, flight constraints to the UIRS can be imposed by where \eqref{uirs_flight_cond1} is to ensure a periodic flight on the grounds that the UIRS has to return to the initial location by the end of the last time slot, \eqref{uirs_flight_cond2} restricts UIRS's flying region within the \textit{permitted zone}, \eqref{uirs_flight_cond3}, \eqref{uirs_flight_cond4}, and \eqref{uirs_flight_cond5} represent UIRS's mobility constraints from practical perspective.
+Here, we consider that UAVs are deployed to periodically fly over the sky providing covert communications to the UEs; thereby, flight constraints to the UIRS can be imposed by where \eqref{uirs_flight_cond1} is to ensure a periodic flight on the grounds that the UIRS has to return to the initial location by the end of the last time slot, \eqref{uirs_flight_cond2} restricts UIRS's flying region within the \textit{permitted zone}; the horizontal projection of which is assumed to be a circular region with radius $R_o$ in meter centered at AP's location.
+Plus, \eqref{uirs_flight_cond3}, \eqref{uirs_flight_cond4}, and \eqref{uirs_flight_cond5} represent UIRS's mobility constraints from practical perspective.
 Similarly, UCJ's flight constraints can be given by

 where $\q^{I}_{r}$ and $\q^{I}_{j}$ are UAVs' predetermined stations per flight, $\{v^{max}_r, v^{max}_j\}$ and $\{a^{max}_r, a^{max}_j\}$ are the UAVs' instantaneous maximum speeds and accelerations, respectively.
 To avoid possible collision in the multi-UAV system, we need to consider safety distance between the UAVs, represented as